nannook206/buttshock-py/README.rst

 ------------

 buttshock-py requires the pyserial library if you want to actually connect via serial.
-However, it can pass packets for each box over whatever medium you like.
+However, the library is built to abstract the raw box protocols from the communication medium, so it can pass packets for each box over whatever medium you like.
+For instance, you could create a network class that talks to a daemon that communicates with a serial port, if needed.

 Repo Contents
 -------------